blakele/cs453_final/README.md

-Main code is in learnply.cpp\n run in visual studio\n implements msh colorspace to help visualize data
+Main code is in learnply.cpp.

+run in visual studio.

+implements msh colorspace to help visualize data